Give Kids a Miracle: mighty Max’s cancer battle

 SPRINGDALE, Ark.
-(KNWA) — When Max Blackwell developed a rash on his feet and legs in May 2017, his mother never imagined the diagnoses that was to come.
+(KFTA) — When Max Blackwell developed a rash on his feet and legs in May 2017, his mother never imagined the diagnoses that was to come.

 “It’s a very specific rash that looks like little red pin points.
 It’s called a petechiae rash,” said Max’s mother, Dee Blackwell.